The Dunthor Ranch

 Only the built out Phase I got a well installed which is now owned and managed by the City of Tucson.
 Everyone else has water trucked in to fill storage tanks.

-Parked on the street.
+Parked on the street (single lane dirt road).

 Peering through the thicket from where the javelinas bed down in the grass.